 This live stream event, ran by a media student at the University of Salford.
 This event became a test bed for the development of the BB System.

-During his time at university, Tobias participated in Live From Studio A, a live streamed project by a media student in the TV studios of MediaCityUK.
-This event required a high quality sound system so Buried Audio (now an improvised but established side hustle) provided a newly built prototype.
+In his third year at university, Tobias took part in Live From Studio A, a live-streamed project produced by a media student in the TV studios of MediaCityUK.
+Tobias provided a hastily built prototype, on a unique idea which might look familiar.

 This was the first prototype of the BB line, and like the first PA system it was significantly too loud.
 This is the first time the new style of hybrid QWT offset horn enclosure was used and is the first example of the Buried Audio Voicing being perfected.